opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Limitations

-As of now, ml-commons only supports linear Stochastic gradient trainer or optimizer, which can not effectively map the non-linear relationships in the training data.
-This may bring some convergence problem and inaccuracy in the results for complicated data sets.
-Adding some popular non-linear models like CART_Tree and XGBoost (https://xgboost.ai/) is in the plan for the next releases in ml-common.
+ML Commons only supports the linear Stochastic gradient trainer or optimizer, which can not effectively map the non-linear relationships in trained data.
+When used with complicated data sets, the linear Stochastic trainer might cause some convergence problems and inaccurate results.

 ## RCF

-[Random Cut Forest](https://github.com/aws/random-cut-forest-by-aws) (RCF) is probabilistic data structure used primarily for unsupervised anomaly detection, but extends to density estimation and forecasting.
-OpenSearch leverages RCF for anomaly detection and ml-commons supports two new variants of RCF for different use cases:
+[Random Cut Forest](https://github.com/aws/random-cut-forest-by-aws) (RCF) is a probabilistic data structure used primarily for unsupervised anomaly detection.
+Its use also extends to density estimation and forecasting.
+OpenSearch leverages RCF for anomaly detection.
+ML Commons supports two new variants of RCF for different use cases:

 * Batch RCF: Detect anomalies in non-time-series data
 * Fixed in time (FIT) RCF: Detect anomalies in time-series data